Azure/azure-sdk-for-js/design/dev-tool-migrations.md

 ## Questions

-- Do we need to support running migrations out of order?
+- Q: Do we need to support running migrations out of order?
 I can imagine that some packages may want to skip certain migrations, but this increases the complexity of the system substantially if migrations cannot assume that previous migrations have been applied.
-I'm inclined to say no, that we only want to support migrations all-or-nothing and executed in order.
+- A: No, we do not need to support running migrations out of order.
+If it is required, we may support multiple in-order "channels" or sequences of migrations that can be applied sequentially.
+The system will not support skipping migrations if a package is eligible, as such would greatly increase the complexity of the system overall.

 ## Examples